menu icon

 Starting chain of the Japanese knot bag.

-Round 1: Ch x31 ( if you want the bag wider or skinnier, add/subtract chains but make sure there is an odd amount)
+Ch x31 (if you want the bag wider or skinnier, add/subtract chains)

 Finished first round of crocheting after the chain.

-Round 2: In the second chain from the hook make an inc. Then sc in each of the next 28 chains.
+Round 1: In the second chain from the hook make an sc.
+Then sc in each of the next 28 chains.
 When you get to the last stitch in the corner, make 3 sc.
 The 3 sc will help you go to the other side of the chain.
-Sc x29 for this side of the chain as well.
-The last sc will be in the chain that had the first increase.
-(62)
+Sc x28 for this side of the chain as well.
+Then in the last stitch sc x2 (62).

 Finished base of the Japanese knot bag.